Dashiell Hammett: Later years and death

 During the 1950s Hammett was investigated by Congress.
-He testified on March 26, 1953, before the House Un-American Activities Committee about his own activities, but refused to cooperate with the committee.
+He testified on March 26, 1953, before the House Committee on Un-American Activities about his own activities, but refused to cooperate with the committee.
 No official action was taken, but his stand caused him to be blacklisted, along with others who were blacklisted as a result of McCarthyism.

 Hammett became an alcoholic before working in advertising, and alcoholism continued to trouble him until 1948, when he quit under doctor's orders.
 However, years of heavy drinking and smoking worsened the tuberculosis he contracted in World War I, and then, according to Hellman, "jail had made a thin man thinner, a sick man sicker ...
 I knew he would now always be sick."

 Hellman wrote that during the 1950s, Hammett became "a hermit", his decline evident in the clutter of his rented "ugly little country cottage", where "signs of sickness were all around: now the phonograph was unplayed, the typewriter untouched, the beloved foolish gadgets unopened in their packages."
 He may have meant to start a new literary life with the novel Tulip, but left it unfinished, perhaps because he was "just too ill to care, too worn out to listen to plans or read contracts.
 The fact of breathing, just breathing, took up all the days and nights."
 Hammett could no longer live alone, and they both knew it, so he spent the last four years of his life with Hellman.
 "Not all of that time was easy, and some of it very bad", she wrote, but, "guessing death was not too far away, I would try for something to have afterwards."

-Hammett died in Lenox Hill Hospital in Manhattan on January 10, 1961, of lung cancer, diagnosed just two months before.
+Hammett died in Lenox Hill Hospital in Manhattan on January 10, 1961, of lung cancer, diagnosed just two months beforehand.

 A veteran of both world wars, Hammett is buried at Arlington National Cemetery.